ericachesley/metacognizant/README.md

 $ python3 server.py
 ```

 Now you can visit metacognizant at `localhost:5000`!
-Your admin password and admin@metacognizant.org will give you

 [this repository]: https://github.com/ericachesley/metacognizant.git